se-edu/se-book/oop/polymorphism/basics/outcomes.md

-* <span id="outcome-polymorphism-basics-one">:trophy: Able to describe the basics of OOP polymorphism :two:</span>
+:trophy: Can describe the basics of OOP polymorphism :two: